Redundancy insurance

 Make sure you read the terms of your policy carefully to ensure you’re getting the cover you need.

-No job is for life or completely secure, so income protection insurance needs to be considered on a ‘what if’ basis.
-But there are some situations that might make redundancy insurance more of a priority:
+No job is guaranteed for life or completely secure, so income protection insurance needs to be considered on a ‘what if’ basis.
+But there are some situations that might make redundancy insurance more of a priority for you:

 - Your company is laying people off but redundancy looks unlikely in the near future.
-Many policies have a waiting period of three to six months before you’re allowed to make a claim.
+Many policies have an exclusion period of three to six months before you’re allowed to make a claim.

-- You don’t have a lot of savings but you can cover yourself during the deferral period before the first insurance payment starts.
+- You don’t have a lot of savings but you can cover yourself during the deferred period before the first insurance payment starts.
 This is likely to be a minimum of a month.

 - You have a mortgage, loan or other debts to pay off.